memgraph/docs/mage/algorithms/machine-learning-graph-analytics/kmeans-clustering-algorithm.md

 ## Description

-The k-means algorithm clusters given data by trying to separate samples in `n` groups of equal variance by minimizing a criterion known as within-the-cluster sum-of-squares.
+The k-means algorithm clusters given data by trying to separate samples in `n` groups of equal variance by minimizing the criterion known as within-the-cluster sum-of-squares.
-Algorithm requires the number of clusters to be specified beforehand.
-This means it is not possible for algorithm to determine what is the best number of clusters to use, but it is up to user to find it.
-It scales well to large numbers of samples and has been used across a large range of application areas in many different fields such as recommendation engine, fraud detection and so on.
+The algorithm requires the number of clusters to be specified beforehand.
+In other words, the algorithm doesn’t compute the optimal number of clusters to use, but leaves that task to the user.
+It scales well to large numbers of samples, and it has been applied in a wide range of fields such as recommendation engines, fraud detection and market research.

 ![k-means clustering](../../data/algorithms/machine-learning-graph-analytics/kmeans-clustering.png)
-> K-means clustering run on top of Node2Vec algorithm.
-Numbers represent cluster.
+> K-means clustering run on node2vec output; clusters are numbered.